Project Kick-off Meeting

 Ask the architect to diagram out roughly what the new system will look like.
 Spend about 10-15 minutes walking through it.
 The group should feel free to ask questions until everyone has grokked the architect's vision.

-Optional extra: Ask everyone to write on sticky notes the places they see risks in both the architecture and dependencies introduced.
-Post them up on the diagram, allowing each person to talk through the notes they wrote.
+Optional extra: Ask everyone to call out places they see risks in the architecture and dependencies introduced.
+Note them up on the diagram, allowing each person to talk through their ideas.
 Make sure to write these down or capture them in some way!

-Walk through the tree, noting any hard deadlines or pre-existing expectations around delivery dates.
-As you work through the tree, try to clarify milestones and make sure everyone understands what's driving the dates.
+Walk through the tree, noting any hard deadlines or pre-existing expectations.
+As you work through the tree, make sure everyone understands what's driving the dates.

 Write up any risks that were uncovered so you can follow up with external teams afterwards.